SirPaws/DS4WindowsApi/README.md

 - Includes source for a xinput api wrapper(not fully functional in all games);

 # Changelog
-* made unified everything into a single header
+* Unified everything into a single header
-* some functions had spelled dualshock as 'Dual**s**hock' where others were 'Dual**S**hock', changed all to be the latter
+* some functions had spelled dualshock as 'Dual**s**hock' where others were 'Dual**S**hock', changed all functions to be the latter
-* changed names of structures so that they don't use reserved identifiers
+* Changed names of structures so that they don't use reserved identifiers